barbazul/1kfa/mod_guide_player.md

 at character creation or gained via Study Under a Master, any character may attempt them.

-That said, using magic invokes some of the more complicated rules of 1kFA.
+That said, using magic invokes some of the more complicated rules.
 Players are challenged with managing and balancing charges, capacity, stamina, requirements, and narrative effect.
 This kind of play is ideal for players excited by complexity and the potential of explorable branches.